Meet the Staff and Board of Directors

 Jessica Mier has been an active member of the San Diego community since moving here in 2008.
-Last year, Jessica and her husband, David Mier, decided to join the Stonewall Citizens’ Patrol to contribute to the safety of their neighborhood.
-Professionally, Jessica is the District Director for Congresswoman Susan A. Davis where she manages the daily operations of the office, and among other things, also serves as the liaison to the public safety community.
+In 2018 Jessica and her husband, David Mier, decided to join the Stonewall Citizens’ Patrol to contribute to the safety of their neighborhood.
+Professionally, Jessica is the Deputy Chief of Staff to Congresswoman Sara Jacobs where she manages the daily operations of the office, and among other things, also serves as the liaison to the public safety community.

-Jessica has over 15 years of public service experience and is involved with various political and civic organizations in the San Diego region, including MANA de San Diego, the American Civil Liberties Union, the League of Woman Voters and the local Democratic Party.
-She was also recently selected to participate in the San Diego FBI’s Citizens Academy and the 2019 Friend of Pride awardee.
+Jessica has over 15 years of public service experience and is involved with various political and civic organizations in the San Diego region, including MANA de San Diego, the League of Woman Voters and the local Democratic Party.
+She is also a graduate of the San Diego FBI’s Citizens Academy and the 2019 Friend of Pride awardee.